Before using Xpunge, please read this notice and

 |Before you can take advantage of Xpunge's functionality

 you will have to configure its preferences.
-You can do this either by selecting the "Preferences"
+You can do this either through the

 The "Xpunge Preferences" window contains four tabs, labelled "Xpunge", "MultiXpunge", "Timer"